NEWBURY CONSERVATION COMMISSION

 Birding With Bill: This May event is held with Bill Shepard, Executive Director of the Connecticut River Birding Trails, and local host Alice Allen.
 The Group explores the Wells River Nature Trails, successfully calling and identifying a large variety of birds.
 This is a very popular event and group size is limited.
 For more information on “Birding with Bill” call Alice Allen at 802-584-4077 or visit our web site.

-CVT Fall Foliage Bicycle Ride: (2017 is the 20th year) This year’s annual ride on the Cross Vermont Trail, from Kettle Pond in Groton State Park to Blue Mt.
-School, saw a lot of new riders, both local and from out of the area.
+CVT Fall Foliage Bicycle Ride: This year’s annual ride on the Cross Vermont Trail is also in its 21st year.
+The ride starts from Kettle Pond in Groton State Park and goes to Blue Mt.
+School.
+We had a great turnout in 2017 and saw a lot of new riders, both local and from out of the area.
 The CVT Fall Foliage ride is held every year on the last Saturday of September.
-(2017 date Saturday September 30).
+(2018 date Saturday September 29).

 Cross Vermont Trail Association News